Reuh/anselme/README.md

     second argument: {b}
     third argument: {c}
     fourth argument: {d}

+$ f(a::string, b: alias for b::string, c::alias="default for c"::string)
+    same
 ```

 Functions can also have a variable number of arguments.
 By adding `...` after the last argument identifier, it will be considered a variable length argument ("vararg"), and will contain a list of every extraneous argument.